These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Sydney Pollack.
 Perf.
 Robert Redford, Faye Dunaway, Cliff Robertson, Max von Sydow.
 Paramount Pictures, 1975.
 Based on the novel Six Days of the Condor by James Grady.

-Synopsis: Robert Redford plays a white male CIA researcher whose code name is “Condor.”
+Synopsis: Robert Redford plays a CIA researcher whose code name is “Condor.”
 His co-workers are killed by a team of assassins, and Condor goes on the run to figure out why.
 No librarians, but the team of researchers work at a building whose front is “American Literary Historical Society.”

 Related post: ‘Three days of the’ researcher